CSC207-UofT/course-project-realmatrix/Phase2/Design Document - SOLID.md

 ## 4. Interface Segregation Principle
 We kept every input boundary as small as possible so that it doesn't contain methods that controller does not need.
-For example, `Sort` interface only contains method that sort by alphabetic order and date added order.
+For example, `SortInputBoundary` interface only contains method that sort by alphabetic order and date added order.
 These two methods can be shared when sorting packs and cards.
+And `CardManager` itself would implement another sort algorithm: sort cards by proficiency.

 ## 5. Dependency Inversion Principle
 As we said in `clean architecture` file, we implemented `DataInOut` and its interface `IDataInOut` for dependency inversion,